 That the substation was in place and commissioned to meet all CEC requirements by BC Hydro’s deadline was no surprise – that’s just the kind of service Trinity Power customers have come to expect.
 But Trinity’s substation also had a direct – and positive – impact to the communication company’s bottom line, saving approximately $800,000 in diesel fuel costs over its 6-month installation.
 Plus, unlike a diesel generator, it won’t have to be de-energized for servicing at any point in the project

-TEMPORARY POWER SOLUTIONS FOR THE UTILITY INDUSTRY
+TEMPORARY POWER SOLUTIONS FOR THE INFRASTRUCTURE INDUSTRY